Skip to content

 Blue Monkey Makes

-Most gradient tools — and CSS itself, by default — interpolate colours in sRGB.
-This is the colour space your monitor uses, and it's fine for displaying individual colours.
+Most gradient tools — and CSS itself, by default — interpolate colors in sRGB.
+This is the color space your monitor uses, and it's fine for displaying individual colors.
 But it's terrible for blending between them, because sRGB isn't perceptually uniform.
 Equal mathematical steps don't produce equal visual steps.

 This is the problem OKLCH solves.
 And it's why we built our gradient tool around it.